csexton/basicsofrubygems-showoff/reading/reading.md

 !SLIDE

 ## "When we don't understand a process, we fall into magical thinking about results."
 ## — Jef Raskin

-.notes "The source code is the source of information and knowledge." — Matz .notes "Talk is cheap.
+.notes Example isn't another way to teach, it is the only way to teach. — Albert Einstein .notes "The source code is the source of information and knowledge." — Matz .notes "Talk is cheap.
 Show me the code." — Linus Torvalds